dogoncouch/logshell/README.md

 Note: This only works with commands that output to standard output.

 2. Using logshell to capture trace output is a good development tool.
 Full output is captured, and can be compared to trace output from known working versions for debugging.

+3. logshell can also be used to watch live tcpdump output and log it at the same time.